-We recognize that for many victims of domestic abuse, beliefs about submission and headship within marriage are one of the things that locks them into the abuse, and at some point they want to examine and perhaps re-evaluate these beliefs in order to get free.
-So for many survivors, part of the healing journey is exploring the issue of submission and what the Bible means when it says “the husband is head of the wife”.
+For many victims of domestic abuse, beliefs about submission and headship within marriage are one of the things that locks them into the abuse, and at some point they want to examine and perhaps re-evaluate these beliefs in order to get free.

-But let us state what we embrace as our target mission, from which we must emulate Luke Skywalker – “stay on target….stay on target!”
+But let us state what we embrace as our target mission.
 Here it is:

 Our mission in writing A Cry for Justice, and in maintaining this blog site, is to expose to the church what is happening to victims of abuse who are sitting right here in our own pews, often side by side with their abuser who is parading as a fine Christian.
 Our purpose is to do all we can to show pastors and Christians what abuse really is, and point out how the church has been giving terrible counsel to abuse victims.
 All of this we intend to do to the glory of God, for the help and rescue of victims, and for the effecting of justice upon the abuser.

 We can all be engaged on fighting against domestic abuse, no matter what position we occupy in the egalitarian / complementarian controversy, or even if we don’t have a conscious position.

 For us, the important thing is to keep the fight against abuse paramount, and to never let the “gender-roles” issue take precedence over the fight against abuse.